JxdEngineer/3D-Simulation-of-Vehicle-Bridge-Interaction/README.md

 Run Simulation_VBI.m to carry out the simulation.

+If you use this code in your academic work or any work with publicly available reports, please cite our paper.

 Author: JIAN Xudong, Tongji University, Department of Bridge Engineering.

 Please contact xudong.jian@sec.ethz.ch if you have any questions